 Guide to Subscriber Segmentation

-All of them can be combined or added up under Conditions.
+Segments are dynamic filters applied to subscribers based on specific criteria or behaviours.
+All of them can be combined or added up under conditions.

 Note: It's not possible to set up and send Welcome Emails to Segments.
 It's also not possible to manually remove a subscriber from a Segment.